In recent years we have created some short films to capture parts of the Rowntree story.

-A biography of Lawrence Rowntree to accompany an exhibition we created at York Castle Museum April-December 2017.
+A biography of Lawrence Rowntree to accompany an exhibition we created at York Castle Museum (April-December 2017).

-A 3Sixty Installation, created to commemorate the centenary of Joseph Rowntree’s becoming an honorary freeman of the city of York in November 1911.
+An immersive installation created to commemorate the centenary of Joseph Rowntree’s becoming an honorary freeman of the city of York in November 1911.

-A 3Sixty Installation to draw attention to the significance of Seebohm Rowntree as a national figure and his role in industrial welfare.
+An immersive installation to draw attention to the significance of Seebohm Rowntree as a national figure and his role in industrial welfare.

-BBC 2 Documentary Film ‘A Life Without Work’
+BBC 2 Documentary ‘A Life Without Work’

 We supported BBC2 during the making of a two-part film in 2010 that compared unemployment in York today with the situation 100 years ago, when Seebohm Rowntree wrote his important study of Unemployment, as a follow-up to his seminal study on Poverty.
 The presenter, Richard Bilton, attended the reception to mark this programme as a guest speaker.